We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 3. Essential oils

-Essential oils can add a great scent to DIY toners, and they also have helpful properties for your skin.
-Just make sure to dilute any essential oil with a carrier oil, like coconut oil, so it doesn’t burn your skin.
+Essential oils can add a great scent to DIY toners.
+Some also have helpful properties for your skin.

 - clary sage